CCR-SOP/OpenSourcePerfusionSystem/Documentation/GlucoseSensor_Notes.md

 * Uses Dexcom Share service for access to data (termed the "Dexcom Bridge")
 * Using Share service, access is real-time with normal network latencies
 * Can also access data using the Spike app for iOS
+* Chirs Hannemann (2020-10-07 phone call) stated that Nightscout pulls data from the Dexcom Servers
 ## Dexcom Smartphone App
 Standard smartphone app for use with Dexcom glucose sensors.
 Available on iOS and Android.
 Capable of forwarding data to cloud-based services and well as providing a local visualization of data.
 ## Dexcom Receiver